hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

 **Toy example 1: Overestimation vs. Underestimation.**
 The first case is the previously mentioned example of evaluating estimator X (which underestimates the near-best policy) and estimator Y (which overestimates the poor-performing policies) in the above figure.
-While the conventional metrics fail to distinguish the two estimators, SharpRatio@k reports the following results:
+While the conventional metrics fail to distinguish the two estimators, SharpeRatio@k reports the following results:

 .. card::
     :img-top: ../_static/images/sharpe_ratio_1.png
     :text-align: center

-    SharpRatio@k of the toy example 1
+    SharpeRatio@k of the toy example 1

 .. raw:: html

     <div class="white-space-20px"></div>

-As we can clearly see, SharpRatio scores estimator X higher than Y.
+As we can clearly see, SharpeRatio scores estimator X higher than Y.
 To understand the inner-workings of SharpeRatio@k, we also plot its numerator (return) and denominator (risk) separately in the figure.
 The decomposition of SharpeRatio@k shows that the return ( :math:`\text{best@}k (\hat{J}) - J(\pi_b)`) is the same for both X and Y, while the risk ( :math:`\text{std@}k(\hat{J})`) is substantially larger for estimator Y, since estimator Y overestimates the poor-performing policies and thus has the risk of deploying these detrimental polices during subsequent online A/B tests.